leanmak/nomad/README.md

 # nomad
-an HTTP Server built from scratch - no GPT allowed bcz im kool >:)
+an HTTP Server built from scratch